Back to all posts

 Resource management isn't just about scheduling people to projects!
 Humanize your resource management practice by focusing on these key factors.

-Resource management is mostly about scheduling people on projects.
+Resource management is often reduced to scheduling people on projects, but it’s more than that.

 In fact, leaders who take the people aspect of resource management further and offer career development tend to be higher performing than those focused on resource allocation alone.